Francesco Sforza Pallavicino: History of the Council of Trent

 Pallavicino's History exposed Sarpi's bias and inaccuracy and marked an advance in the collection and use of original documents.
 According to the great nineteenth-century historian Leopold von Ranke, who examined many of the manuscript sources from which Pallavicino drew his materials, the extracts he has made from the instructions and other official documents are “scrupulously exact” and he has “carefully consulted the whole of the documents”.
 Until the twentieth century, Pallavicino's History of the Council of Trent was the principal work on this important ecclesiastical assembly.
 It was appreciated even by Protestant scholars: Algernon Sidney, who knew Pallavicino at Rome, commends the work in a letter to his father, Lord Leicester.
 Pallavicino's History was translated into Latin by a fellow Jesuit, Giovanni Battista Giattini (Antwerp, 1670–1673), into French by Joseph-Epiphane Darras (Migne series, Paris, 1844–1845); into Spanish by Juan Nepomuceno Lobo, Antolín Monescillo, and Manuel M. Negueruela (Madrid, 1846) and into German by Theodor Friedrich Klitsche de la Grange (1835–1837).
 There is a good edition of the original by Francesco Antonio Zaccaria (6 vols., Faenza, 1792–1799).

-The codex used by Francesco Sforza Pallavicino to write his Istoria is preserved in the Archives of the Pontifical Gregorian University (APUG).
+The codex used by Sforza Pallavicino to write his Istoria is preserved in the Archives of the Pontifical Gregorian University (APUG).